AndersAndreen/TwoTrack/README.md

 - Designed to support both Webb APIs and ASP .NET solutions
 - Error and confirmation levels are compatible with ILogger

-## Encapsultaion: What happens in the car stays in the car

-## Errors before exceptions
-While exceptions are useful they are also a pain.
-Railcar offers the possibility to